- Steven Spielberg

 Steven Spielberg’s Jurassic Park uses marvelous visuals to suspend its audience and characters in awe and revelation.
 Early in the film, a jeep of skeptical scientists and experts in their field drive onto the rolling hills of impresario John Hammond’s island theme park.
 A wide shot moves inward toward the spellbound faces of Dr. Alan Grant and Dr. Ian Malcolm, though Spielberg delays cutting to what has drawn their eyes.
 The director holds the shot, filling his audience with anticipation for whatever might evoke their reaction.
 As the scene builds, we follow Grant, who removes his hat and stands up to get a better look.
 His mouth agape, Grant clumsily pulls his glasses off his face to reveal his bewildered eyes.
 The shot goes to Grant’s colleague and significant other, Dr. Ellie Sattler, who chatters on, mystified by a rare and extinct prehistoric plant she found on the island.
 Grant reaches back and turns her head to see what he sees, and her jaw drops mid-sentence.
 She too rises and removes her glasses, standing next to Grant in astonishment.
 The shot moves behind them, rising along with John Williams’ iconic score to greet a towering Brachiosaurus, a full-grown dinosaur whose long neck reaches to the treetops.
 The power of this scene resides both in the promise of something grandiose captured in the actors’ expressions and the fulfillment of that promise by way of outstanding movie magic: the convincing realization of a relic from Nature that now stands before our very eyes.

-This scene in Jurassic Park denotes a Spielbergian signature.
+This scene in Jurassic Park marks a Spielbergian signature.
 Scenes like it have been employed throughout the director’s body of work countless times—where the character-spectator sees something overwhelming before the audience does, thus inviting our fascination, or where the audience sees through the spectator’s point of view.
 The tactic was used when Chief Brody first eyes the shark in Jaws (1975), when Roy and Jillian in Close Encounters of the Third Kind (1977) finally see that Devils Tower is the monolith from their visions, when Elliot first sees the alien in E.T.: The Extra-Terrestrial (1981), or when the alien tripods erupt from under the city in War of the Worlds (2005) as Tom Cruise’s character can do nothing but watch.
 Elsewhere, Spielberg brings to life horrors that we could only imagine and perhaps never wanted to see, and yet we need to see because of their historical significance, so much so that we cannot look away, such as gas chambers in Schindler’s List (1993) or the D-Day invasion of Normandy beach in Saving Private Ryan (1998).
 In each case, Spielberg’s method creates a powerful desire to see whatever has ensnared his characters, and then he delivers an often breathtaking spectacle to satisfy that desire.
 Spielberg is the pusher of our visual gaze.
 Not only does he implant the longing, if not desperate need to look upon something great, but he makes the act of looking a believable and, without exception, stunning experience.
 What could be more cinematic?

 When Jurassic Park opened in the summer of 1993, Spielberg realized the childhood dreams of countless moviegoers by bringing dinosaurs back to life.
 What he achieved in his adaptation of Michael Crichton’s novel was an unparalleled realization of a natural presence whose only earthly reality could be seen in museum fossils.
 Films had tried for decades to deliver convincing dinosaurs to the screen.
 From The Lost World (1925) to The Beast from 20,000 Fathoms (1953), from Godzilla (1954) to The Land that Time Forgot (1975), B-movie dinosaurs were achieved by men in foam suits and stop-motion animation.
 Though they evoked amazement in generations of older audiences, and still contain an undeniable sense of adventure and escape today, they could not live up to increasing demands for cinematic realism, or the ever-diminishing suspension of disbelief in modern viewers.
 Spielberg himself said he was always more fascinated by the giant lizards in King Kong (1932) than the titular ape, and so the director had his own expectations to meet.
 He embarked on a risky and uncertain venture to bring dinosaurs to life, using not only Crichton’s well-researched scientific ideas to reinforce the plausibility of the plot, but new and untested cinematic technologies that could engineer the dreams of millions of moviegoers.